MicrosoftDocs/win32/desktop-src/Ktm/what-is-a-transaction.md

 ---
-Description: 'A transaction is a group of operations that have the following properties: atomic, consistent, isolated, and durable (ACID).' ms.assetid: 'b3da52a3-1c52-4577-a997-7e72ebc03fa8'
+Description: A transaction is a group of operations that have the following properties atomic, consistent, isolated, and durable (ACID). ms.assetid: b3da52a3-1c52-4577-a997-7e72ebc03fa8
-title: 'What is a Transaction?'
+title: What is a Transaction?
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What is a Transaction?